Macpac Duolight Tent Review | The Tent That Keeps On Giving

 Packed Size & Weight

-The Macpac Duolight 3-season tent certainly isn’t the lightest 2-person backpacking tent on the market, weighing 2.17kg.
+The Macpac Duolight 3-season tent certainly isn’t the lightest 2-person backpacking tent on the market, weighing 2.33 kg.
 Its additional weight is primarily due to its larger size and high durability characteristics.
 While you may appreciate the added comfort and toughness, it’s important to remember that this is one of the heavier 3-season hiking tents out there.

 The Duolight is not just heavy, its packed size is also quite large.
-When packed, it forms a cylinder around 16 cm in diameter and 44 cm in length – which could pose an issue if you prefer to hike with smaller backpacks.
+When packed, it forms a cylinder around 15 cm in diameter and 45 cm in length – which could pose an issue if you prefer to hike with smaller backpacks.

 In saying that, the Macpac Duolight is by no means excessively bulky or heavy.